stijn-dejongh/lovecraft_public_domain/raw_converts/vof.md

 who had been born and lived all his life in that region, and knew what men whispered about the hills.
 All the torches now began to dim, and the cries of frightened legionaries mingled with the unceasing screams of the tethered horses.
-The air grew perceptibly colder, more suddenly so than is usual at November&rsquo;s brink, and seemed stirred by terrible undulations which I could not help connecting with the beating of huge wings.
+The air grew perceptibly colder, more suddenly so than is usual at November's brink, and seemed stirred by terrible undulations which I could not help connecting with the beating of huge wings.
 The whole cohort now remained at a standstill, and as the torches faded I watched what I thought were fantastic shadows outlined in the sky by the spectral luminosity of the Via Lactea as it flowed through Perseus, Cassiopeia, Cepheus, and Cygnus.
-Then suddenly all the stars were blotted from the sky&mdash;even bright Deneb and Vega ahead, and the lone Altair and Fomalhaut behind us.
+Then suddenly all the stars were blotted from the sky--even bright Deneb and Vega ahead, and the lone Altair and Fomalhaut behind us.
 And as the torches died out altogether, there remained above the stricken and shrieking cohort only the noxious and horrible altar-flames on the towering peaks; hellish and red, and now silhouetting the mad, leaping, and colossal forms of such